-A tenured faculty member who receives two unsatisfactory annual performance reviews by the department chair in a four-year period will be required to undergo a comprehensive post-tenure review as set forth in appendix B to rule 3349-3-01 of the Administrative Code.
+A tenured faculty member who receives two unsatisfactory annual performance reviews by the department chair in a four year period will be required to undergo a comprehensive post-tenure review as set forth in appendix B to this rule.

-- (4) Nontenure-track faculty - (a) Appointments - (i) Appointments are based on potential for, or evidence of, academic accomplishment. - (ii) Recommendations for appointment shall originate with the department chair in accordance with these rules and its appendices. - (iii) Procedures for appointment are set forth in appendix A for the colleges of medicine and pharmacy and appendix H for the college of graduate studies. - (iv) The letter of offer or notification of appointment, and any amendments thereto, shall set forth the terms of the appointment. - (b) Promotion - (i) A faculty member may be eligible for promotion to a higher rank in accordance with the requirements set forth in appendix A for the colleges of medicine and pharmacy. - (ii) The criteria for promotion include contributions to the educational programs of the college, research and scholarly activity, professional standing and service to the college. - (iii) Additional terms and conditions for promotion may be set forth in a faculty member's letter of offer or notification of appointment. - (c) Reappointments
+- (4) Nontenure-track faculty - (a) Appointments - (i) Appointments are based on potential for, or evidence of, academic accomplishment. - (ii) Recommendations for appointment shall originate with the department chair in accordance with the faculty rules and its appendices. - (iii) Procedures for appointment are set forth in appendix A to this rule to the respective college. - (iv) The letter of offer or notification of appointment, and any amendments thereto, shall set forth the terms of the appointment.

+(b) Promotion

-A faculty member will be considered for reappointment in accordance with the requirements set forth in appendix A for the colleges of medicine and pharmacy and appendix H for the college of graduate studies.
+- (i) A faculty member may be eligible for promotion to a higher rank in accordance with the requirements set forth in appendix A to this rule to the respective college. - (ii) The criteria for promotion include contributions to the educational programs of the college, research and scholarly activity, professional standing and service to the college. - (iii) Additional terms and conditions for promotion may be set forth in a faculty member's letter of offer or notification of appointment.

+(c) Reappointments

+A faculty member will be considered for reappointment in accordance with the requirements set forth in appendix A to this rule to the respective college.